-8.1.1 Scope of Level 1 and Level 2
+8.1.1.1 Style Issues

-Issue (level-scopes): Two levels of the MathML DOM have been specified.
-Unadorned interface names are part of level 1, while those whose names end in the digit 2 are part of level 2.
-The two levels have been specified to aid impementors.
-The interfaces described to represent MathML elements include access to a number of attributes (in the sense of XMI) belonging to those elements.
-The intent of these methods in the core (level 1) interfaces (the 'get'/'set' pairs) is only to access explicitly specified attributes of the elements, and specifically not to access implicit values which may be application-specific.
-Calls to the level 1 interfaces to get attributes that have not been explicitly specified should return nothing (an empty DOMString).
-It seems important to belabor this distinction in light of the nature of the MathML elements are declared in the DTD with a default value of #IMPLIE_for instance.
-This is particularly relevant for the <mo> element's interface, where the formattribute may be inferred from context if not given explicitly, but other attributes are normally collected from an operator dictionary available to a renderer.
-The variety of applications which may need to implement the MathML

-DOM may sometimes be concerned with validation, computation or other aspects of the document to the exclusion of rendering or editing; such applications do not need to resolve #IMPLIEDttributes, and thus there is no access to such resolution implied in the level 1 MathML DOM.
-The level 2 interfaces provide methods that supply values for all attributes that have defaults or have values obtained from an operator dictionary.
+Issue (level-scopes): The interfaces described to represent MathML elements include access to a number of attributes (in the sense of XML) belonging to those elements.
+The intent of these methods in the core MathML interfaces (the 'get'/ 'set' pairs) is only to access explicitly specified attributes of the elements, and specifically not to access implicit values which may be application-specific.
+Calls to these interfaces to get attributes that have not been explicitly specified should return nothing (an empty DOMStringIt seems important to belabor this distinction in light of the nature of the MathML elements and their attributes; all of the attributes defined for MathML presentation elements are declared in the DTD with a default value of #IMPLIEDfor instance.
+This is particularly relevant for the interface of the moelement, where the form attribute may be inferred from context if not given explicitly, but other attributes are normally collected from an operator dictionary available to a renderer.
+The variety of applications which may need to implement the MathML DOM may sometimes be concerned with validation, computation or other aspects of the document to the exclusion of rendering or editing; such applications do not need to resolve #IMPLIEDttributes, and thus there is no access to such resolution implied in this version of the MathML DOM.
+Methods for obtaining the current actual values of certain style attributes are considered desirable due to the need to make frequent calls to discover style information and the current script level and display style.
+Mathematics is characterized by recursive nesting of objects, frequently with implications for the calculation of style parameters such as font size.
+As anyone who's implemented math rendering knows, there's a constant need for this information, and it must be obtained very quickly.
+However, we feel that introducing methods now for dealing with these issues would be premature.
+CSS and XSL support for mathematics is still evolving, and the mechanisms for handling style issues in MathML documents may well evolve with them.
+Additionally, these issues also apply to the core XML DOM.
+Thus far (XML DOM level 2), issues such as privacy with regard to user-side style sheets have resulted in no core DOM methods being defined for obtaining the cascaded, computed or actual style values for a specific element, with DOM access being limited to providing the style declarations which are in effect.
+If a future iteration of the XML DOM were to expand this access, the methods used there would apply to the MathML DOM as well, and render any specifications we might make now obsolete.